tobarja/send-a-truck/README.md

 # Send A Truck

+## Configuration
+Copy the `config.php` file from the provision/ directory into the root of this site.
+Edit the copy of `config.php` as necessary to match your environment.

 ## Vagrant
 This repo uses Vagrant for easy setup of a development environment.
 Install Virtualbox and Vagrant, if you do not already have them.